Rajdip789/Chat-app/README.md

 ## Introduction

-Chatify is a personal project that aims to provide a user-friendly and secure real-time chat application.
-It allows users to interact with their friends, family, or colleagues through one-to-one chats or group messaging.
+Chatify is a project that aims to provide a user-friendly and secure real-time chat application.
+It allows users to interact with other users through one-to-one chats, group messaging or voice & video calls.
 Additionally, users can create their own groups and invite others to join using unique links.

 The application uses Socket.io to enable real-time communication, ensuring that messages are delivered instantly to all participants.
 Google OAuth is employed for authentication, providing a secure and hassle-free login experience for users.
+Also WebRTC is used to provide realtime, powerfull voice & video-communication solutions.

 ## Features